KarolBorecki/CrustEngine/README.md

 - Possibility to change camera perspective and field of view.
 - Easy compilation process and usage (No need for external installation processes).
 - Fully documented project using deoxygen.
+- Everything written by hande (No code generations).

 # Compilation using g++
 Inside CrustEngine folder run command: